Ōsugi Sakae: Personal life and "free love" scandal

 Beginning in late 1915, he put this theory into practice by pursuing simultaneous relationships with his wife Hori, the journalist Kamichika Ichiko, and the feminist-anarchist Itō Noe.
 He proposed a triangular relationship based on three rules: economic independence for all partners, maintaining separate residences, and complete freedom of action, including sexually.
 The arrangement was fraught with emotional and financial turmoil.
 Hori refused to accept the theory, while Itō tried to accommodate it and Kamichika felt increasingly neglected as Ōsugi's affection shifted toward Itō.

-Hayama Incident

 The affair culminated in violence on the night of 8 November 1916.
-At an inn in Hayama, following a tense and complicated series of encounters involving all three, Kamichika Ichiko attacked a sleeping Ōsugi with a short sword, stabbing him in the throat.
+At an inn in Hayama, following a tense and complicated series of encounters involving all three, Kamichika attacked a sleeping Ōsugi with a short sword, stabbing him in the throat.
 He survived, but the incident became a major public scandal. Ōsugi was widely condemned, not only by the general public but also by his comrades in the socialist movement, who felt his actions had brought disrepute upon their cause.
 Kamichika was sentenced to two years in prison.
 Hori divorced Ōsugi, who was then ostracized by the movement and left in personal and professional isolation.
 He remained with Itō Noe, who became his partner until their deaths.